Reducing the risk of stillbirth

 - smoking, drinking alcohol or using other drugs during pregnancy

-- experiencing trauma, high stress or family violence during pregnancy
+- experiencing high stress, trauma or family violence during pregnancy

 High stress, trauma or family violence in pregnancy can increase the risk of stillbirth.
-If you’re going through any of these experiences, or you have other problems or concerns, talk to your doctor or midwife.
+If you’re going through any of these experiences, or you have other problems or concerns, talk to your midwife or doctor.
 They can help you find support so that you and your baby stay safe.